Template Mode Hierarchies for Binary Black Hole Mergers: Results

-To quantify the influence of precession, Figure~\ref{fig:preclines2} shows the total number of modes needed for full coverage in the P-series organized by mass ratio value $q$ and spin $\chi$.
+To quantify the influence of precession, Figure~\ref{fig:preclines2} shows the total number of modes needed for full sky coverage in the P-series organized by mass ratio value $q$ and spin $\chi$.
+That is, lines join cases with the same mass ratio and spin.
 The number of modes are given as a function of the angle $\Theta$ where $\cos{\Theta} = (\vec L \cdot \vec S) / (L\,S)$.
 Here $\vec L$ is the orbital angular momentum and $\vec S = \vec S_1+\vec S_2$ the total spin at the beginning of the simulations.
-Between $0^\circ \le \Theta \le 90^\circ$, the larger the angle $\Theta$ the higher the observed precession in the system; and, therefore, it is not surprising in this range of angles for Figure~\ref{fig:preclines2} to indicate that the number of modes needed for full sky coverage grows monotonically with $\Theta$.
-One can also see that, for a given $\Theta$ angle value, the number of modes needed also increases monotonically with the mass ratio $q$.
-For angles $\Theta \ge 180^\circ$, we only have a few data points.
-But it is clear that the monotonicity no longer applies since for those cases the level of precession decreases.
+Between $0^\circ \le \Theta \le 90^\circ$, the larger the angle $\Theta$ the higher the observed precession in the system.
+As mentioned before, a quadrupolar template is not able alone to cover effectively the sky of orientations for these precessing binaries; consequently, it is not surprising to find in Figure~\ref{fig:preclines2} that the number of modes needed for full sky coverage grows monotonically in the interval $0^\circ \le \Theta \le 90^\circ$.
+One can also see that in the same interval the lines are ordered from top-to-bottom with the mass ratio $q$, larger at the top and lower at the bottom.
+Therefore, for a given $\Theta$ angle value, the number of modes needed also increases monotonically with the mass ratio $q$.
+For angles $\Theta \ge 90^\circ$, we only have a few data points and are not able to draw definitely conclusions.

 To check the robustness of our algorithm in finding hierarchies, we selected two $q=4$ binaries, one non-precessing (Q06) and the other with one of the highest precession (P23).
 We ran these two cases at different resolutions: ($M/160,M/180,M/200$) for Q06 and ($M/140,M/160,M/180$) for P23.
 In addition, we constructed the \gw{s} from the simulations at three different extraction radii ($r=60,75,90M$).
 Our greedy algorithm was able to follow identical steps and find the same hierarchy for the Q06 case.
 For the precessing case P23, there were small differences in the steps taken for the lowest resolution and smallest extraction radii case, but the resulting hierarchy remained the same.